6 Dec, 2021 15:02:15

 - Temperature checks: We check the temperature of all staff twice daily.
 We check the temperature of all visitors on arrival.

 - No use of public transport: All of our warehouse and office staff travel to work alone in their own cars and do not use public transport.

 - Safe home deliveries.
 Delivery drivers are keen to keep their distance, which is in everybody's interest.
 The normal requirement to sign for goods is not normally required at present.
 Instead, the driver will sign on your behalf.
 In a few cases a signature may be required, for example on a paper delivery note, but this should be completed remotely without breaching social distancing requirements.

-- Shortage of international drivers: You may recall that over 6000 European lorry drivers were stranded in Kent for days in December 2020 and spent Christmas Day in the cab of their truck.
-The M20 was closed to became a temporary lorry park while Manston Airport became an overflow lorry park.
+- Shortage of international drivers: In December 2020 around 6,000 European lorry drivers were stranded in Kent and spent Christmas Day in the cab of their truck.
+The M20 was closed and became a temporary lorry park while Manston Airport became an overflow lorry park.
 As part of Operation Stack 1100 British troops were drafted in to assist with traffic control and food distribution while standing by in case the security situation deteriorated.
 This was headline news across Europe over the Christmas period.
 As a result many European drivers still refuse to drive to the UK.
 The shortage of drivers often causes last minute delays with deliveries from our European suppliers.

 - Factories unwilling to sell to the UK market: Several large European manufacturers have refused our orders this year because they are no longer willing to export to the UK.
 They are put off by the new procedures, preferring instead to concentrate on their core European market.
 We all hope this will improve in time but we expect a long wait with no progress at all yet.